erglabs/rudevil/README.md

 # rudevil
 Simple automount daemon for linux.

+tested with:
+- btrfs,ext4 - works just fine
+- vfat - does not work, this is kind of problematic, vfat does not support ownership, and is problematic to mount.
+From my experiments its broken.
+Fixing it will require adding changes to the mount library we are using which is planned. but will depend on the amount of time we have for it.

 ### What is that
 For servers and userless machines, it would be nice to be able to mount devices without user interaction.
 This tool serves exactly that purpose.